Leesburg, Alabama: History

 Leesburg was originally called Hamptonville; it was named for Joseph Hampton and the Henslee family respectively.
 A post office was established as Hamptonville in 1836, and in 1839 the name was changed to Leesburg.

 Geography

-Leesburg is located in western Cherokee County at 34°10'57.446" North, 85°46'8.350" West (34.182624, -85.768986).
+Leesburg is located in western Cherokee County.
 It is bordered by Lookout Mountain and the town of Sand Rock to the north and Weiss Lake on the Coosa River to the south.
 Weiss Dam, forming the lake, is located just south of the town limits.

 U.S. Route 411 runs through the town from west to east, leading southeast 5 mi (8 km) to Centre, the county seat of Cherokee County, and southwest 19 mi (31 km) to Gadsden.
 Alabama State Route 68 meets US-411 in town, leading north 5 mi (8 km) to Sand Rock, and following US-411 east to Centre.

 According to the U.S. Census Bureau, Leesburg has a total area of 16.7 km2, of which 0.05 km2, or 0.29%, is water.